manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Deleting_documents.md

 <!-- end -->

 <!-- example delete 5 -->
-Here is an example of deleting documents in cluster `nodes4`'s table `test`:
+Here is an example of deleting documents in cluster `cluster`'s table `test`:

 <!-- intro -->